Testing New Physics in Oscillations at a Neutrino Factory: CPT Violation

 For $\bar{\theta}_{23}$ DUNE alone or combined with a NF cannot resolve the octant at 90\% C.L.~in the CPT violating scenario unless the NF has good $\mu$CID.
-As shown in the right panel of Fig.~\ref{fig:prob_cpt}, the $\nu_\mu$ disappearance channel is sensitive to $\sin^22\theta_{23}$ and hence not sensitive to the $\theta_{23}$ octant \cite{Hyper-Kamiokande:2018ofw}.
-However, $\nu_\mu$ appearance is sensitive to $\sin^2\theta_{23}$, so the octant can be resolved.
-In the case of neutrino factory, $\mu$CID is required to provide a clean measurement of the $\nu_\mu$ appearance channel.
-Consequently, the sensitivity of $\theta_{23}$ octant can be largely improved.
+As shown in the right panel of Fig.~\ref{fig:prob_cpt}, the $\nu_\mu$ disappearance channel is sensitive to $\sin^22\theta_{23}$ and hence not sensitive to the $\theta_{23}$ octant.
+However, appearance channels are sensitive to $\sin^2\theta_{23}$, so the octant can be resolved.
+In the case of a neutrino factory, $\mu$CID is required to provide a clean measurement of the $\nu_\mu$ appearance channel.
+Consequently, the sensitivity of $\theta_{23}$ octant can be largely improved in the presence of CPT violation.
 The octant can be resolved for the neutrino parameter due to the larger statistics in the neutrino channel.